Bricks and urbanism in the Indus Valley rise and decline: Methods and Material

-Several chronologies have been developed for the IVC, of which those by \citet{Kenoyer1998} and by \citet{Possehl2002} are widely employed.
-From these two, we differentiate an Early Neolithic period, consisting of the Kili Ghul Muhammad (7000--5000~BC) and Burj Basket-Marked (5000--4300~BC) phases, a pre-Harappan or Developed Neolithic period with the Togau (4300--3800~BC) and Hakra-Kechi (3800--3200~BC) phases, the IVC proper represented in the Early (3200--2600~BC), Mature (2600--1900~BC), and Late (1900--1300~BC) Harappan phases, and a post-Harappan phase (from 1300~BC).
+Several chronologies have been developed for the Indus Cultural Tradition, of which those by Kenoyer \citep{Kenoyer1998} and by Possehl \citep{Possehl2002} are widely employed.
+From these two, we here differentiate an Early Neolithic period, consisting of the Kili Ghul Muhammad (7000--5000~BC) and Burj Basket-Marked (5000--4300~BC) phases, a pre-Harappan or Developed Neolithic period with the Togau (4300--3800~BC) and Hakra-Kechi (3800--3200~BC) phases, the Indus Civilization proper represented in the Early (3200--2600~BC), Mature (2600--1900~BC), and Late (1900--1300~BC) Harappan phases, and a post-Harappan phase (from 1300~BC).

-As the constituent phases have been developed from local stratigraphies at type sites dispersed throughout the IVC domain, conflicting phase boundaries, multiple naming for cotemporal phases, and phase overlaps, a separation in the eight phases named above is overly simplified and in a way arbitrary; this simplification is necessary, however, to be able to address the global developments within the IVC in a common temporal frame \citep{Fuller2006,Gangal2010\ifblind\else,Lemmen2012har\fi}.
-But even if when common temporal frame is established, the dates given in years BC should be treated with caution, as more often than not precise dating has not been performed for most sites.
-Here, we rely on previously published local chronologies (\reftab{chronology}); as the focus of this paper is not on discussing the divergent local chronologies and dating problems, we continue our analysis in the awareness that this chronology is subject to discussion and further refinements in many places.
+As the constituent phases have been developed from local stratigraphies at type sites dispersed throughout the Indus domain, conflicting phase boundaries, multiple naming for cotemporal phases, and phase overlaps, a separation in the eight phases named above is overly simplified and in a way arbitrary; this simplification is necessary, however, to be able to address global developments in a common temporal frame \citep{Fuller2006,Gangal2010\ifblind\else,Lemmen2012har\fi}.
+But even if a common temporal frame is established, the calendric ages should be treated with caution, as more often than not precise dating has not been performed for most sites.
+Here, we rely on previously published local chronologies (Supplementary Information Table~S1); as the focus of this paper is not on discussing the divergent local chronologies and dating problems, we continue our analysis in the awareness that this chronology is subject to discussion and further refinements in many places.